meng1022/Myblog/README.md

 * This blog is still under development, most of the basic functions have been implemented.

 * Some features is being developed now, like commenting, sending email, and direct messages within the blog.

+## Updated -- 2/3/2022
+Comment, message notification, and sending emails have been implemented, visitors can log in this blog to post comments.